Get debt free

 What Will I Have To Pay?

-If your application is approved, you don’t have to make payments towards your eligible debts throughout the duration of the DRO, which lasts 12 months.
-At the end of the DRO, your debts may be written off and so you will not have to make any further repayments.
+If your application is approved, you don’t have to make payments towards your eligible debts throughout the DRO, which lasts 12 months.
+At the end of the DRO, your debts may be written off, so you will not have to make any further repayments.

 If your situation has improved at the end of the DRO, then this may be revoked and you will have to look into alternative ways of paying off the debts.
 This means the creditors may start contacting you and interest will begin to grow again.

-You will have to also make sure that you keep up payments to any other debts that are not included in the DRO, such as child support, so as not to encounter further financial problems.
+You will also have to ensure that you keep up payments to any other debts that are not included in the DRO, such as child support, so as not to encounter further financial problems.

 Is a Debt Relief Order Right For Me?

-With any debt solution, it’s important that you know exactly what you are signing up for.
-We recommend researching different debt solutions, or speaking with debt experts such as ourselves about your situation before deciding on something straight away.
+With any debt solution, you must know exactly what you are signing up for.
+We recommend researching different debt solutions, or seeking professional advice before making any decisions.

 A DRO may be an option if you are a non-homeowner with a low debt level and can not afford to make any repayments towards your debts.
 There is also other qualifying aspects, such as not owning any assets worth more than £2,000, and have not taken out a DRO or other form of insolvency in the last 6 years.